TeemuKoivisto/react-seo-meta-tags/SCHEMA-ORG.md

 Some things left to cover:
 * `'@id'` property (sets the unique id for crawlers)
+* image width, height property
+* author sameAs list
+* thumbnail
+* dateModified to website
+* image as list
+* canonicalUrl for what??
+* also what is site-name

 ## Always include WebPage (or other page) property